scverse/spatialdata-integration-testing/README.md

 4. Login.

     For username and password follow the instructions printed in the terminal: search for "standalone | Password for the admin user has been previously generated in".

+# Known issues
+- The previous version of the repo used a serial executor for Airflow (i.e. no two tasks could be run in parallel).
+The current default configuration allows parallel execution.
+I may have spotted some problems during IO operations due to this but I am still investigating.
+Worst case we can sacrifice some performance and go back to serial execution.